 I am sure that when all beautiful buildings in Belgrade were built, they were meant to be looked after.
-Surely, no architect invested significant effort to design elegant and aesthetically pleasing buildings, thinking that one day in the future they would actually look ugly.
+Surely, no architect invested significant effort to design elegant and aesthetically pleasing buildings thinking that, one day in the future, they would actually look ugly.

-The communist government that came in power after the Second World War did not pay much attention to the decorative side of the city.
+The communist government, that came in power after the Second World War, did not pay much attention to the decorative side of the city.
 Perhaps, it was an ideological thing, an aspect that they connected with decadent capitalist societies of the west.

 But, things have changed and the new city government has invested considerable effort in the past 2 year to improve the city.
 As I mentioned in my previous posts, they are currently renovating central parts of Belgrade.
-Also, many previously completely crumbling facades have been brought back to their original splendor.
+Also, many previously completely crumbling facades have been brought back to their original splendour.

 But when you see this building, you understand that there is still much more that needs to be done.
 The same is repeated all over Belgrade.
 Even the main and the most important Prince Michael street contains buildings with black facades.

 Certainly, there are many buildings that still look bad in the most central pedestrian area, despite the fact that they actually have magnificent facades.
 It’s just that you can’t see it right now.
 A good example is the building below, in Tzar Lazar Street.